WilmerH1506/WilmerH1506/README.md

   class AboutMe:
     user = 'Wilmer Hernandez'
     description = (
-      "I am a Systems Engineering student with a passion for technology and problem solving. " "I am interested in software development and digital innovation,and I am always looking to learn new tools", "and programming languages."
+      "I am a Systems Engineering student with a passion for technology and problem solving.", "I am interested in software development and digital innovation,and I am always looking to learn new tools", "and programming languages."
     )